Jonathan2251/lbd/source/llvmstructure.rst

 ~~~~~~~~~~~~~~~~~~~~~~

 Build steps https://github.com/Jonathan2251/lbd/blob/master/README.md.
-We set llvm source code in /Users/Jonathan/llvm/release/llvm and have llvm
+We set llvm source code in /Users/Jonathan/llvm/debug/llvm and have llvm
-release-build in /Users/Jonathan/llvm/release/build.
+debug-build in /Users/Jonathan/llvm/debug/build.
 About how to build llvm, please refer here [#clang]_.
-In appendix A, we made a copy from /Users/Jonathan/llvm/release/llvm to
+In appendix A, we made a copy from /Users/Jonathan/llvm/debug/llvm to
 /Users/Jonathan/llvm/test/llvm for working with my Cpu0 target backend.
 Sub-directories llvm is for source code and build is for debug
 build directory.